johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 ## Visualizing and Testing Assumptions

-Visualizing the data can tell us something about its shape and distrubtion.
+Visualizing the data can tell us something about its shape and distribution.

 ![image](./images/s2_normal_distribution_plot.png)
 *Figure 1: Visualizing Data*